 6. It is all fun and games

-We can all get bogged down by heavy workloads, stress and deadlines.
-To counter this you could install a games room.
+We all get bogged down by heavy workloads, stress and deadlines.
+We all get cheered up by playing games and socialising.
+Eureka moment… you could install a games room!

 Providing a common space for workers will boost morale and encourage those who wouldn’t normally socialise to get involved.
 This will positively impact your company by enhancing the sense of community.

-Gaming rooms can also help to reduce stress, boost concentration and increase talent retention – If you create a fun working environment then people will want to stay.
+Gaming rooms can also help to reduce stress, boost concentration and increase talent retention.
+Put simply, if you create a fun working environment then people will want to stay.

 7. Sleep your way to productivity